Nematic superconductivity in the topological semimetal CaSn$_{3}$: Introduction

-Topological superconductors (TSCs) hosting Majorana fermions on the boundary have recently attracted much attention because of the potential application such as quantum computing \cite{schny08}.
-Topological aspects of the topological superconducting states are closely linked with the pairing symmetry and the Fermi surface topology.
-In time-reversal-invariant inversion-symmetric systems, topological superconductivity requires odd-parity pairing with the superconducting gap described by $\Delta(-{\bf k})=-\Delta({\bf k})$ and Fermi surfaces that enclose an odd number of time reversal invariant momenta \cite{fu10,fu14,vende16a}.
-In spin-rotational-invariant systems, odd-parity superconductivity arises from spin triplet pairing, mediated by ferromagnetic instabilities as observed in UPt$_{3}$ \cite{joynt02}.
+Topological superconductors (TSCs), hosting Majorana fermions on their boundary, have attracted considerable attention due to their potential use in quantum computing \cite{schny08}.
+Topological superconducting states are closely linked with pairing symmetry and Fer\-mi\--sur\-face topology.
+In time-reversal-invariant and inversion-symmetric systems, topological superconductivity requires odd-parity pairing with a fully-opened superconducting gap, described by $\Delta(-\boldsymbol{k})=-\Delta(\boldsymbol{k})$, and Fermi surfaces that enclose an odd number of time-reversal-invariant momenta (TRIM) \cite{fu10,fu14,vende16a}.
+In spin-rotational-invariant systems, odd-parity superconductivity arises from spin-triplet pairing, mediated by ferromagnetic instabilities, as observed in UPt$_{3}$ \cite{joynt02}.
 On the other hand, in spin-orbit-coupled systems, odd-parity pairing can be stabilized even in the absence of magnetic instabilities \cite{fu10}.

+Thanks to the presence of a strong spin-orbit coupling (SOC), the doped Bi-based topological insulator system {\mbi} ($M$ = Cu, Sr, Nb) is among the most extensively studied TSC candidate materials \cite{hor10a,krien11,shrut15}.
+In these compounds, the topological nature of the electronic structure does not depend on doping, as confirmed by angle resolved photoemission spectroscopy (ARPES) measurements \cite{wray10}.
+Nevertheless, a major discrepancy regarding the existence of Majorana zero modes (MZMs) seems to occur: while point-contact spectroscopy on {\cbi} shows a zero-bias conductance peak, suggestive of the presence of MZMs \cite{sasak11}, Andreev reflection spectroscopy and STM measurements demonstrate fully-gapped superconductivity with no in-gap states, indicative of the absence of MZMs \cite{peng13,levy13}.
+Such radically different outcomes from these two surface-sensitive techniques raise serious questions about the effective realization of topological superconductivity in {\mbi}.